terminal42/contao-password-validation/README.md

 1. Create a "password-change" page and place a password-change module on it.
 Select this page as password-change page in the page root.
 2. You can now force members to change their passwords by ticking the corresponding checkbox in the member edit-mask.

-### Notifications

-#### Account disabled

-The bundle triggers a notification whenever an account gets disabled (only when using `invalid_attempts` options).
-This allows you to inform both website admin and account holder.

-To create such notification, you can create a notification of type "Account disabled" in the notification center.
-This notification is chosen automatically for both back and front end users.
-If you only have one notification of this type, no further action is needed.

-However, you have the possibility to select a dedicated notification:
-- To use a dedicated notification for users and members, set the `nc_account_disabled` parameter in the above mentioned config tree.
-Just set the notification ID as parameter value.
-- To use a dedicated notification for members on a certain page, you can select a notification in the page root config.

 ## Add your own password validator